 Be sure to enable two-factor authentication (2FA) on every site that offers it.
 It’s also a good idea to enable 2FA on your smart devices when available.

 - Unencrypted Media

 Prevent thieves from accessing the data on your lost or stolen laptop.
-On a Mac, turn on FileVault to require a password to access your encrypted disk.
-Many Windows PCs have at-rest data encryption by default, but consider using BitLocker for securing removable media like USB thumb drives.
+On a Mac, keep important files and information in FileVault, that requires a password to access your encrypted disk.
+For Windows PCs, consider using Bitlocker for removable drives since they already have data encryption by default.

 - Wireless Mice and Keyboards

-A broad set of wireless devices sold by top vendors are subject to “mousejacking.”
+Beware of “mousejacking” with your wireless devices connecting to your device.
 This allows someone within about a football field’s range away to take over a computer.
-Employees in sensitive industries such as healthcare or finance may want to stick to wired keyboards and mice.
+Employees in sensitive industries such as healthcare or finance may want devices with attached keyboards.